lnbits/nostr.com/src/pages/relays.md

 ## Where can I find a list of relays?

-The best resource we've found for browsing and assessing the speed of known relays is the [Nostr.watch site](https://nostr.watch/relays/find).
+The best resource we've found for browsing and assessing the speed of known relays is the [nostr.watch site](https://nostr.watch/relays/find).

 ## What happens if all the relays I use stop working?